 Since social engineers use prestidigitation as a core skill, a key to not becoming a victim of a social engineering attack is to learn how to recognize and spoil the trick.

 The first technique to spoiling any trick is to stop expecting the expected.
 That may sound easy, but it is not very easy to put into practice.
 The human brain does a great job (most of the time) of collecting pieces of information and filling in the rest of the details quickly.
 Sometimes it fills in the wrong details.
-If you have ever seen something you expect and then looked again to see something completely different, you have had your brain trick you.
+If you have ever seen something you expected and then looked again to see something completely different, your brain trick you.

 The best way to spoil the trick and avoid being a victim is to stop expecting the expected when anything seems off or unusual.
 As much as social engineers try to put their victims at ease, there are generally signs that something is not right.
 If you ever get that feeling, pay careful attention to what comes next.

 Most social engineering attacks share a few basic features.
 If you learn to recognize them, you will be less likely to become a victim.

 Claim of Legitimacy: Social engineering attackers will try to convince their victims that they have a legitimate reason for initiating contact.
 They will often drop names or affiliations to establish rapport.
 If someone is trying to convince you that they are legitimate, be wary.

 Immediate Action Required: The next step after legitimacy is the call to immediate action.
 Social engineer attackers do not want their victims to think about things too long.
 Most attacks require action that is urgent and not generally a normal response.
 If you are ever asked to click on a link to resolve something now or take some other immediate action, pause and think it through first.